Professional Services Agreement

 11.2 Assignment.
 Any assignment or transfer of this Agreement by the Customer is prohibited without the prior written consent of Tripwire, and any attempted transfer or assignment without such consent shall be void and without force or effect.
 The terms of this Agreement shall be binding on permitted successors in interest and assigns.

 11.3 Force Majeure.
 Neither party shall be liable for default or delay in performing its obligations due to causes beyond its reasonable control, as long as such causes continue and the party continues to use commercially reasonable efforts to resume performance.
 If such default or delay extends for more than 60 days, the other party shall have the right, without obligation or liability, to cancel any Order or portion thereof affected by such default or delay.

 11.4 Severability; Modification; Notice; Waiver.
 If a court of competent jurisdiction finds any provision of this Agreement invalid or unenforceable, that provision will be enforced to the maximum extent permissible and the other provisions of this Agreement will remain in full force and effect.
 This Agreement may only be modified in writing by authorized representatives of the parties.
-All notices required or authorized under this Agreement must be in writing and shall be sent, as applicable, to the other party’s legal department at the address set forth above, or to such other notice address as the parties specify in writing.
+All notices required or authorized under this Agreement must be in writing.
+All notices shall be effective upon delivery if: (a) delivered in person; or (b) delivered by email, with proof of delivery or if receipt is acknowledged; or (c) delivered by mail, if mailed in a form of priority mail, express mail or courier service addressed to the other party at its principal business address or at such other address that either party provides by advance written notice to the other party.
 Waiver of terms or excuse of breach must be in writing and shall not constitute subsequent consent, waiver or excuse.
 This Agreement supersedes all prior agreements between the parties with respect to its subject matter and constitutes the complete and exclusive statement of the terms of the agreement between the parties with respect to its subject matter.